AndreasMayer18/2015-03-23-hbc-swc/additional_files/03-manipulating-data.md

 ```

 ## Plots
 In our metadata file we have two factors `genotype` and `celltype`.
-While the `summary()` function tabulates numbers of samples and how they are distributed, we can go one step further with the `table` function which builds a contingeny table of the counts at each combination of factor levels.
+While the `summary()` function tabulates numbers of samples and how they are distributed, we can go one step further with the `table` function, which builds a contingency table of the counts for each combination of factor levels.

 ```r